egoist/tsup/docs/README.md

 ### Excluding all packages

-If you are using __tsup__ to build for __Node.js__ applications/APIs, usually bundling dependencies is not needed, and it can even break things, for instance, while outputting to [ESM](https://nodejs.org/api/esm.html).
+If you are using **tsup** to build for **Node.js** applications/APIs, usually bundling dependencies is not needed, and it can even break things, for instance, while outputting to [ESM](https://nodejs.org/api/esm.html).

-For this use case, this library also has a special executable `tsup-node` that automatically skips bundling any Node.js package.
+tsup automatically excludes packages specified in the `dependencies` and `peerDependencies` fields in the `packages.json`, but if it somehow doesn't exclude some packages, this library also has a special executable `tsup-node` that automatically skips bundling any Node.js package.

 ```bash
 tsup-node src/index.ts
 ```

+All other CLI flags still apply to this command.

 ### Generate declaration file